-Additionally, with the approval of the Police Chief, employees may choose two (2) floating holidays per year.
+Additionally, effective May 1, 2010 with the approval of the Police Chief, employees may choose three (3) floating holidays per year.
 New employees hired after July 1, and before October 1, shall receive one (1) floating holiday in the year of hire.
-The two (2) floating holidays shall accrue at the start of the calendar year.
+The three (3) floating holidays shall accrue at the start of the calendar year.